tigamadou/hrt/README.md

-# Ashu
+# Human Rights Talks

 ![screenshot](./docs/screenshot.png)

 Capstone projects are solo projects at the end of the each of the [Microverse](https://microverse.org) Main Technical Curriculum sections.
+It's a real-world-like project, built with business specifications.
 This Ruby on Rails capstone is based on a redesign of Twitter.
 And I've called it HRT for "Human Rights Talks".

 You can find the